magnusjyrkkanen/house_price_prediction_tool/README.md

 ## What next?

 Develop the program further and add more features to it.
-* Get data automatically from the internet using Robot Framework.
+* Get data automatically from the internet using robotic process automation.
 * Use a database instead of a csv-file.

 ## Acknowledgments